 If no, are the key assessments and the minimum timepoints needed described with a clear justification in the protocol?
 Because it should be, otherwise the regulator will expect all the data from all the timepoints.

-- What is the stopping criteria and what is it stopping?
+- What are the stopping criteria and what is being stopped?
 An individual?
 A cohort?
 The whole trial?